 Frequently Asked Questions

-If my teeth are reshaped for veneers or crowns, what will they look like?
+Q: If my teeth are reshaped for veneers or crowns, what will they look like?
 Will they be sensitive?

-Can I still get cavities with veneers?
+Q: Can I still get cavities with veneers?

-There is no higher or lower incidence of tooth decay with veneers, as long as they receive proper care.
+A: There is no higher or lower incidence of tooth decay with veneers, as long as they receive proper care.

-How long do porcelain veneers last?
+Q: How long do porcelain veneers last?

-The expected lifetime of a porcelain veneer is somewhere between seven and 20 years.
+A: The expected lifetime of a porcelain veneer is somewhere between seven and 20 years.
 Veneers sometimes come off or chip.
 If this happens, they can be repaired or replaced.
 Also, over time, the living tooth and gum tissue around the veneers will undergo changes that may require alterations to your veneers.

-How do I get veneers to match my other teeth?
+Q: How do I get veneers to match my other teeth?

-Do porcelain veneers stain?
+Q: Do porcelain veneers stain?

-No, porcelain veneers should never stain.
-Learn more about veneers.
+A: No, porcelain veneers almost never stain.